Are you working on a project concerning the built environment?

 This project involved working with Leeds residents to enhance the online photographic archive Leodis.
 Using historic resources we mapped the location of the demolished Victorian streets and provided social history case studies to complement the collection.

-A series of talks and interactive online workshops were scheduled over a 4 month period, and the findings are available online and in an exhibition at Abbey House Museum.
+A series of talks and interactive online workshops were scheduled over a 4 month period, and the findings are available online.
+The exhibition toured Leeds Museums and Leeds Libraries for more than two years.

 Back-to-back houses and their communities in 21st century Leeds